morelandjs/hic-param-est-2017/talk/README.md

 # Quark Matter 2018

-Source repository for *Estimating nucleon substructure properties in a unified hydrodynamic model of p-Pb and Pb-Pb collisions*.
+*Estimating nucleon substructure properties in a unified hydrodynamic model of p-Pb and Pb-Pb collisions*, Quark Matter 2018, Venice, Italy.